THE EPISCOPAL CHURCH

-Each bishop and diocese, operating through an annual convention (sometimes called a synod or council), determine the character of life and work in that diocese within a set of general decisions made by a triennial General Convention of The Episcopal Church as a whole.
+Each bishop and diocese, operating through an annual convention, determine the character of life and work in that diocese within a set of general decisions made by a triennial General Convention of The Episcopal Church as a whole.
 These decisions are formalized as canons—rules that govern—by The Episcopal Church and subsequently by each affected diocese.
 Each diocese elects and sends clergy and lay representatives—deputies—to the General Convention.
-The annual Convention of the Diocese of Hawaiʻi usually takes place each October.
+The annual Convention of the Diocese of Hawaiʻi takes place each October.

 The Episcopal Church celebrates diversity.
 We are young and old, male and female, gay and straight, single, married, divorced and widowed, Anglo, African American, Latino, African, Asian, CEO and unemployed, student and teacher, rich and poor.
 We worship together, study and ask questions as we move more deeply into the mystery of God.

 We honor tradition and strive to live by the example of Jesus Christ, welcoming the stranger and the outcast, helping our neighbors and offering love and forgiveness.
 We want our communities to be better because The Episcopal Church is here.

 We are known for our engaging and beautiful worship services.
 For those who have grown up Roman Catholic, the service, known as the Mass, Eucharist or Holy Communion, will be very familiar.
 For those of reformed tradition or no religious tradition at all, we think you may find a spiritual home in a church that respects its tradition and inspires a sense of awe and wonder at the power and mystery of God.
-Some services are more contemporary, some more traditional but all follow the same form found in the Book of Common Prayer.
+All services follow the forms found in the Book of Common Prayer and Enriching Our Worship.

-We walk the "middle way" between Protestant and catholic traditions.
+We walk the "middle way" between Protestant and Roman Catholic traditions.
 We often talk about the Episcopal Church as following the “via media” or middle way in our liturgy and theology because our tradition includes elements from both the Roman church and the Protestant Reformation.

 As Episcopalians, we believe: